Academic programming

 The Montessori program offers children a chance to start learning about themselves and the world around them in a safe, nurturing, educational environment.
 The Montessori Academy is a school.
 Our primary goal is to give children the opportunity and the tools to discover the world for themselves—learning all the while.

-Montessori Academy offers a welcoming, stimulating environment that cultivates your child’s independence, self-esteem and social & academic potential, with an individualized curriculum that will lay the foundation for a lifelong love of learning.
+Montessori Academy offers a welcoming, stimulating environment that cultivates your child’s independence, self-esteem, and social and academic potential, with an individualized curriculum that will lay the foundation for a lifelong love of learning.

 Toddler Ages 2-3 years